 Soon after starting and exploring timber framing, I was introduced to the Timber Framers Guild and went to my first event.
 We were cutting a small bus station pavilion in Charleston, SC.
 We went from raw timbers to a completed and raised pavilion in a couple of days.
 This was just a simple project, but it showed me the entire process.
 I would highly recommend to anyone to attend one of these projects if you can.
 There are timber framers of all experience levels for you to learn from.
-If you cannot attend an event it is certainly worth signing up for a membership.
+If you cannot attend an event it is certainly worth signing up for membership.

 Soon after discovering timber framing, I went online and started searching, reading and looking at all the photos I could.
 There are a couple of sites that I recommend along with some forums.
 The Internet does not do a frame justice; you have to get in them.
 Start poking around…they are everywhere.

-After completing a few projects with Stephen in the shop, I took a break and cut my first solo frame that my wife and I lived in, and soon thereafter with our new son and daughter.
+After completing a few projects with Stephen in the shop, I took a break and cut my first solo frame that my wife and I lived in, and soon after that with our new son and daughter.
 We lived there while I worked on our house.
 I am still amazed every morning waking up and staring at a timber frame that I cut.

-If you have gotten this far in the article you are already truly committed to learning the craft…so get going and cut a joint today.
+If you have gotten this far in the article, you are already truly committed to learning the craft…so get going and cut a joint today.

-Timber Frame HQ is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn advertising fees by advertising and linking to amazon.com.
+Timber Frame HQ is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn advertising fees by advertising and to link to amazon.com.
 When you purchase something within 24 hours from Amazon, a small percentage of the sale goes to support the efforts of TFHQ.